| Home | Re-veneering | Mandolin Neck | Re-setting | Hospital |

 both together out of the same block of wood.
 The join that seems to be

-visible at the end of the neck, is only the end of the veneer.
-The real
+visible at the end of the neck, is only the end of the veneer that covers

 join is not immediately evident because most of the necks are veneered,